nmuuln/finance_research_assistant/README.md

 - All tool functions return `{ "success": bool, "data" | "error": ... }`, enabling the agent to reason about failures.
 - Session state keys (`research_plan`, `research_brief`, `draft_markdown`, `report_path`, etc.) are stored by the agent so follow-up turns can reuse prior work without re-running tools unnecessarily.
-- The ADK agent instructions enforce finance-only scope, thesis-style structure, and a numbered citation format aligned to the references list produced by research.
+- The ADK agent instructions enforce finance-only scope, thesis-style structure, a Mongolian-first experience (with optional English on request), and numbered citations aligned to the references list.
 - Logging from ADK commands is written to `/tmp/agents_log/agent.latest.log` for troubleshooting.

 ---